 The guideline notes several conditions that could raise security concerns.
-I have considered all of them under AG $\P$ 19 and the following potentially apply:
+I have considered all of them under AG ¶ 19 and the following potentially apply:

-(a) inability to satisfy debts;

-(c) a history of not meeting financial obligations; and

-(f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.
+- (a) inability to satisfy debts; - (c) a history of not meeting financial obligations; and - (f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.

-Applicant has delinquent debts that remain unpaid or unresolved because of his inability to pay them.
-He also failed to file his 2013 and 2014 federal and state income tax returns as required.
-I find all the disqualifying conditions are raised.
+Applicant has delinquent federal tax debt that remains unpaid or unresolved because of her inability to pay it.
+She also failed to file her 2009 through 2014 federal and state income tax returns as required.
+I find all the above listed disqualifying conditions are raised.

 The guideline also includes conditions that could mitigate security concerns arising from financial difficulties.
-I have considered all of the mitigating conditions under AG $\P$ 20 and the following potentially apply:
+I have considered all of the mitigating conditions under AG \P 20 and the following potentially apply:

-(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;
+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; and